 What is the Difference Between a Fleet and Facilities Manager and a Shop Assistant?

-A Fleet and Facilities Manager is the chief of our Shop and Headquarters Facilities.
-Simply put- this is the go-to technical expert who is ready to tackle almost any sort of repair or maintenance operation that any of our tools, power-equipment, vehicles, and facility systems/structures can throw their way.
-Our ideal Fleet and Facilities Manager will be in a working capacity alongside other YardApe employees but will have to delegate responsibilities to others (commensurate to their skill levels) to ensure efficient repair and maintenance of any given item.
-During the late-Fall/Winter seasons he or she will have many of our year round field staff on hand to assist with switching our four-wheel-drive fleet over from landscape construction and maintenance configuration to snow removal.
-Our Fleet and Facilities Manager will also work closely with Operations Management to ensure safety culture and accountability is enforced both on the company grounds and in the field.
-In the spirit of growth and self/professional development, our Fleet and Facilities Manager must be willing and able to expand and improve their own skills by obtaining licenses/certifications to operate or repair equipment on hand as necessary.
+A Fleet and Facilities Manager is the contact for our shop and facilities and will perform almost any sort of repair or maintenance that our tools, power-equipment, vehicles, and facility may need.
+Our ideal Fleet and Facilities Manager will be in a working capacity alongside other YardScapes employees but will have to delegate responsibilities to others (commensurate to their skill levels) to ensure efficient repair and maintenance of any given item.
+During the late-fall/winter seasons s/he will have many of our year round field staff on hand to assist with switching our four-wheel-drive fleet from landscaping configuration to snow removal readiness.
+Our Fleet and Facilities Manager will also work closely with Operations Management to ensure our safety culture and accountability is enforced both on company grounds and in the field.
+In the spirit of growth and self/professional development, our Fleet and Facilities Manager must be willing and able to expand and improve their own skills by obtaining licenses/certifications to operate or repair equipment as necessary.

 A Shop Assistant is expected to be a technical expert on the repair and maintenance of our tools/equipment, vehicles, and minor facility repairs or improvements.
-While not a direct supervisory role, A Shop Assistant does have a great level of responsibility to ensure our crews have the best working and well maintained tools to perform their jobs to client satisfaction while maintaining a professional appearance (no rusty and beat up trucks here, please).
-He or she may also be expected to delegate tasks among field-employees occasionally during larger scale maintenance or fleet-upgrade and changeover projects (like when we switch our fleet over to snow-removal configuration in late-Fall).
-A Shop Assistant will engage with other employees using Windows PC’s, iPads, and other devices to take note of repair/maintenance needs, record data, and maintain the appearance of the shop and the facility as a whole.
-Our ideal Shop Assistant should be willing to expand their skills and knowledge by obtaining additional licenses and certifications necessary to operate and repair equipment as needs arise.
+While not a direct supervisory role, a shop assistant does have a great level of responsibility to ensure our crews have well maintained and properly working tools to perform their jobs.
+S/he may also be expected to occasionally delegate tasks to field staff during large scale maintenance, fleet-upgrade, seasonal changeover, or other projects as needed.
+The shop assistant will engage with other employees using Windows PC’s, iPads, and other devices to record notes of repair/maintenance needs, input data, and maintain the appearance of the shop and the facility as a whole.
+Our ideal shop assistant should be willing to expand their skills and knowledge by obtaining additional licenses and certifications necessary to operate and repair equipment as needs arise.